Starling (dinghy): Current Starling activities

 The Starling is still a popular bridging class between the P-class and senior boats for competitive sailors in many parts of New Zealand, and is officially supported by Yachting New Zealand and organised by the Glendowie Boating Club.

 Over 1300 boats have been built.
+The Starling Nationals is held once a year.
+It is normally held as the last summer season Starling regatta.
 The Starling Nationals in 2006 and 2007 had approximately one hundred and fifty entrants per series.